Individuals

 WKCD was started in 2001 by educator Barbara Cervone and journalist Kathleen Cushman.
 In 2003, Cushman and forty high school students from four cities co-authored Fires in the Bathroom: Advice for Teachers from High School Students (The New Press, April 2003).
 The book offers blunt advice on turning classroom skirmishes for control into occasions for understanding.
 Its popularity among teachers nationwide inspired WKCD to launch Next Generation Press with a series of new book projects in 2005.
 WKCD also funds and works with student action research teams in high schools across the country.

 Some Next Generation Press books are collaborative works by teenagers with adults; others present new youth writers and thinkers.
 All raise awareness of the rising generation as keepers and creators of vital knowledge and vision.
-Youth advisors participate in all Next Generation Press book projects, and all profits are reinvested to support new projects.
+Profits are reinvested to support new projects.

 "SAT Bronx provides us with a different entry point for conversations about equity.
 It combines two codes and cultural lingos, reminding us that youth can conduct sharp analysis of complex factors and situations that are not cut-and-dried."